Madagascar June 7-15, 2023

 Bora Reserve.
 A wildlife reserve in the Sofia Region between the villages of Antsohihy and Bealalana in a transition zone between eastern humid forests and western dry forests.
 Has six lemur species, 20 birds and 150 endemic plants.

 Tsaratanana Nature Reserve.
-Located at high altitude and the source of many rivers. two waterfalls and thermal baths.
+Located at a high altitude and is the source of many rivers. two waterfalls and thermal baths.
 Closed to the public..
 Maromokotro peak is the highest mountain of Madagascar at 2,876 m (9,436 ft).
 The forests in the park are threatened with illegal logging due to obtaining areas for illegal cultivation of marijuana, vanilla and rice.
 It is located 57 km (35 mi) north of Bealanana.

 ==============================================================